jcpowermac/hanlon-wiki/The-Logviewer-Slice---CLI.md

     D, [2012-05-01T11:07:43.225226 #18402] DEBUG -- ProjectRazor::Persist::MongoPlugin#is_db_selected?: Is ProjectRazor DB selected?(true)
     root@ubuntu-server:~#

 Note, that we've truncated this output to keep things short and easy to read.
-The actual `razor logviewer` output was almost 2900 lines long in this case.
+The actual `razor log` output was almost 2900 lines long in this case.
 As was stated previously, if we don't want to view all 2900 lines of that file, we could simply tail the output as follows:

-    root@ubuntu-server:~# razor logviewer tail 10
+    root@ubuntu-server:~# razor log tail 10
     D, [2012-05-01T11:11:03.013335 #18479] DEBUG -- ProjectRazor::Persist::MongoPlugin#is_db_selected?: Is ProjectRazor DB selected?(false)
     D, [2012-05-01T11:11:03.013364 #18479] DEBUG -- ProjectRazor::Persist::Controller#is_connected?: Checking connection (false)
     D, [2012-05-01T11:11:03.013418 #18479] DEBUG -- ProjectRazor::Persist::MongoPlugin#is_db_selected?: Is ProjectRazor DB selected?(false)